nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 The document is boken into two main sections: 1) The metadata schema, and 2) standards and recommendations for how to apply the schema to different token types.

-Many of the terms in this standard are derrived from [The Dublin Core, RCF 2413][2].
+Many of the terms in this standard are derived from [The Dublin Core, RCF 2413][2].

 ## TODO